In this 101 article, we take a look at all things spark plug related.

 2. Gas volume around the insulator nose

 3. The materials/construction of the centre electrode and porcelain insulator

-A spark plug’s heat range has no relationship to the actual voltage transferred though the spark plug.
+A spark plug’s heat range has no relationship to the actual voltage transferred through the spark plug.
 Rather, the heat range is a measure of the spark plug’s ability to remove heat from the combustion chamber.
 The heat range measurement is determined by several factors; the length of the ceramic centre insulator nose and its’ ability to absorb and transfer combustion heat, the material composition of the insulator and centre electrode material.